elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Datasets.md

 ## Defining Numeric Feature Columns
   * What if all our columns are numeric?
-  * Then reating a feature columns is pretty easy.
+  * Then creating a feature columns is pretty easy.
   * this Means we load the data unchanged

 ```python